Make Sure It Is Safe to Go Back.

 Some Warren Rhode Island floods have more than one crest or peak.
 Even though the water looks like it’s going down, it may rise again and trap you.
 Stay tuned to your radio or TV to find out if and when you can go back home.
 If you are not sure whether you can return, contact your local emergency manager.
 Each year about 150 people die because of floods.
 Many of those fatalities are due to electrocution or other accidents that occur after the floodwaters have gone down.
 Have someone with you ask you check your home and do repairs.
 Dress for the task wear sturdy shoes and gloves.

 Before you try to clean up and repair everything, you need to assess your damage and develop a recovery plan.
 An organized approach will make the best use of your time and money.
 If your structure is substantially damaged, you need to ask yourself if you should rebuild at all—it may be smarter, safer, and cheaper to

 relocate.
 If you do rebuild, your recovery plan should include the floodproofing measures that can be

 incorporated with repairs and can save you thousands of dollars in the future.

 You need to tell your agent about the damage to your home and contents so that your agent can file a claim.
 The sooner you can talk to your agent, the sooner your claim will be filed and an adjuster will be assigned to review your damage.
 How much of your loss is covered will depend on your policy.
 But even if you don’t have full coverage, your agent may be able to give you advice about where to get help with cleanup and repairs.

 Your property insurance will fall into one of three categories:

-1. Indiana Homeowner’s insurance usually covers losses caused by wind, storm, or broken water pipes, but not surface flooding.
+1. Rhode Island Homeowner’s insurance usually covers losses caused by wind, storm, or broken water pipes, but not surface flooding.
 Some homeowner’s policies may cover basement flooding caused by sewer backup or sump pump failure.

 2. Flood insurance covers most losses caused by surface flood water.